Victoria Hotspurs F.C.: The seventies

-Champions Again
+Champions again

-After an absence of several years, Victoria Hotspurs won their sixth League Championship in the season of 1979–1980.
+After an absence of several years, Victoria Hotspurs won their sixth League Championship in the season of 1979–80.
 Under the guidelines of Dutch coach Albert Lemmen, the title was decided after winning a three games decider against Sannat Lions.
 Victoria Hotspurs won 1–0, with Tarcisio Galea scoring the winning goal.
 Victoria Hotspurs won their first Republic Cup in 1980–1981 season after winning against rivals Sannat Lions.
-Victoria Hotspurs won the seventh League Championship in the season of 1984–1985.
-The then coach was Michael Camilleri, while player Dominic Grech was in charge of the training sessions.
-During this season, the latter won the title of Gozo Football Player of the year.

 During the season of 1989–1990, ex-player Vincent Grech took over the role of Coach.
 Victoria Hotspurs won their first Super Cup during this season.

-Following the first Super Cup, under the guidelines of Vincent Grech, Victoria Hotspurs won the eight League Championship during the 1990–1991 season after defeating Xewkija Tigers in a title decider, with Michael Cremona and Silvan Debono scoring for Victoria Hotspurs.
-Victoria Hotspurs won again the Super Cup during season 1990–1991 and 1991–1992.

-The League Championship was back in Victoria during season 1993–1994.
+Following the first Super Cup, Victoria Hotspurs won the eight League Championship during the 1990–91 season after defeating Xewkija Tigers in a title decider, with Michael Cremona and Silvan Debono scoring.
+Victoria Hotspurs won again the Super Cup during 1991 and 1992.
+The League Championship was back in Victoria during season 1993–94.
 During this season, Victoria Hotspurs also won the Super Cup, yet lost the final of the GFA Cup to Ghajnsielem F.C. after the penalty shootout.
-During the season 1995–1996, Victoria Hotspurs won again the Super Cup after winning 1–0 against Nadur Youngsters, with Sabri Rais scoring after extra time.
-Rais was again decisive when he scored four goals in the final of the GFA Cup during season 1996–1997 against Xaghra United.
+During the season 1995–96, Victoria Hotspurs won the Super Cup after winning 1–0 against Nadur Youngsters, with Sabri Rais scoring.
+Rais was again decisive when he scored four goals in the final of the GFA Cup during season 1996–97 against Xaghra United.
 This was the first and the only GFA Cup Victoria Hotspurs won so far.
 During this season, Victoria Hotspurs won again the Super Cup and the Republic Cup.
 Victoria Hotspurs player Dione Lautier won the Gozo Football Player of the year award.